eoin-raff/ThesisRepo/README.md

 The prototype of this project can be accessed on [Itch.io](https://raffba.itch.io/med10), where it is presented with some intructions.

 ### Electronic Appendices:
-Extra Materials are provided on [Google Drive](https://drive.google.com/drive/u/0/folders/1M7cFUiR2_rvnYHbxR0kgU0RFzhr33qD8)
+Extra Materials such as questionnaires and raw data from the evaluation are provided on [Google Drive](https://drive.google.com/drive/u/0/folders/1M7cFUiR2_rvnYHbxR0kgU0RFzhr33qD8)

 ### Additional Notebooks
 Some of the code, particularly the data analysis, was written in Python using jupyter notebook.
 Some of these notebooks can be seen below.